PhantomKnight287/lend-my-skill/CONTRIBUTING.md

 Example: `[frontend] Update mantine to version 5.9`

 > **Warning**
 > Please DO NOT commit all files in 1 commit.
 Please make separate commit for each file.

+## Contributing in Frontend

+If you just want to contribute for frontend, you can find all the api docs on [this](https://phantomknight287.github.io/lend-my-skill/) link.
+You can also find examples of response returned by the api so you can integrate it with the backend and also add type of the response.